Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

-Born's law, usually called Born's rule, gives the probability of obtaining result $r_l$ as $P(r_l|\psi_{final} )=|\braket{b_l}{\psi_{final}}|^2$. {\em Every quantum experiment for which we have a quantum mechanical prediction and which ends with a measurement of an observable by an apparatus, or detection of particles in some counters is a test of this probability rule.} Thus far, all such tests agreed with the rule, up to experimental errors, which are inevitable due to the finite number of repetitions of the experiment and imperfection of the devices.
+At this stage quantum randomness shows up.
+Whereas evolution of the entire ensemble of preparations described by the initial state is deterministic, individual measurement outcomes are random events.
+Born's law, usually called Born rule, gives the probability of obtaining result $r_l$ as $P(r_l|\psi_{final} )=|\braket{b_l}{\psi_{final}}|^2$. {\em Every quantum experiment for which we have a quantum mechanical prediction and which ends with a measurement of an observable by an apparatus, or detection of particles in some counters is a test of this probability rule.} Thus far, all such tests agreed with the rule, up to experimental errors, which are inevitable due to the finite number of repetitions of the experiment and imperfection of the devices.

 And that's it.
 Nothing more.